alatiera/gnome-podcasts/CONTRIBUTING.md

 ## Merge Request Process

 1. Ensure your code compiles.
 Run `meson` & `ninja` before creating the merge request.
 2. Ensure the test suit passes.
-Run `cargo test -- --test-threads=1`.
+Run `meson test -C _build`.
 3. Ensure your code is properly formatted.
 Run `cargo fmt --all`.
 4. If you're adding new API, it must be properly documented.
 5. The commit message has to be formatted as follows: